niranjanrajesh02/BlockVote/README.md

 ## Usage

-Once the application is up and running, participants can access the voting system through a web interface [TODO].
-They can cast their votes, view voting results, and monitor the progress of the election.
-For now, you can test it out by running `starter.sh`.
+Once the application is up and running, participants can access the voting system through a web interface.

+### Start Server

+`node application-javascript/app.js`
+The above command starts a server at localhost:4000 which serves a conncection to the HyperLedger fabric backend of BlockVote.
+The backend is constructed using node.js and Express.

+### Start Frontend

+Navigate to `application-javascript/frontend` and run `npm start` to access the frontend.
+The frontend is constructed using React.js (Next.js).
+The frontend will run at localhost:3000.